 Also, this version of my review has been slightly edited to make some comments that would have been clear to folks on the Forum understandable here, too.
 Finally, the photographs at the bottom of this review were nestled in their appropriate sections in the original presentation.
 Alas, I do not know how to embed them in this entry!

 Everyone who owns a camera that they carry from more than the house to the car wants/needs/desires a camera bag to end all camera bags.
 Sadly, they don’t exist.
 This is not to say that great bags don’t exist or that perfect bags don’t exist.
 They do – just not all in one physical package.
 I would wager dollars to donuts that 80% of those over the age of forty (who have a camera) own at least two camera bags.
 Certainly this will be true for men.
 We just seem to acquire camera bodies, lenses, filters, light meters, tripods, gadgets – alright – stuff.
 I think it might be, in fact, a sex-linked characteristic fully as evolutionarily developed as facial hair and our laryngeal prominence (the so-called Adam’s Apple.)
-Thanks to a guy named Walter Becker we have a name for our hunting and gathering phenomenon: GAS.
+Thanks to a guy named Walter Becker [yes, the late member of Steely Dan] we have a name for our hunting and gathering phenomenon: GAS.
 Originally pegged Guitar Acquisition Syndrome in a 1996 article by Becker, many fields have co-opted it by substituting the word Gear for the original word Guitar.
-And, just as with one of the chores of the original Adam, upon the bestowal of a name, a thing is well on its way to everlasting fame and the big time, i.e. the world of big dollars, bid ads, celebrity-spottings and the insurance to cover it all….
+And, just as with one of the chores of the biblical Adam, the bestowal of names, once that is done a thing is well on its way to everlasting fame and the big time, i.e. the world of big dollars, big ads, celebrity-spottings and the insurance to cover it all….
 But I digress.

-Camera bag makers, no less than other accouterments provisioners of the modern world, have taken up the call of global fashionistas.
-We want a gear bag to do it all and look good while doing it.
-We want, nay, demand! bags that will transport our gear safely and in style without recourse to a chiropractor.
-And, for many of us, we want one that will not draw undue attention from thieves seeking to steal our precious work toys.
+Camera bag makers, no less than other accouterment provisioners of the modern world, have taken up the call of global fashionistas.
+Most owners want a gear bag to do it all and look good while doing it.
+We want, nay, demand, bags that will transport gear safely and in style without recourse to a chiropractor.
+And, for many of us, we want one that will not draw undue attention from thieves seeking to steal our precious work equipment.
 (Others, with eyes in the back of their head, a high rebarbative index, or, perhaps, with more disposable income, don’t seem to care and go the lux route with pliable, beautiful, rich Corinthian leather.)

 Enter a company like ONA, meeting the call of our desires and needs everywhere cameras are carried.
 Meeting the call, in other words, of those who possess a lifestyle.
 (I should mention here that even my water-repellant, nylon, duraflex-clip, semi-proletarian Tenba is part of Tenba's Messenger Collection!)

-Having lived in East Africa, when I first saw the name ONA I thought it might be an acronym.
-Even so, it still took me back to another time and another place.
+When I first saw the name ONA I thought it might be an acronym.
+But I lived in East Africa so the word took me back to another time and place.
 The company’s web site explains: In Swahili [a lingua franca in East Africa], the word ona (pronounced ō'na) means, “to feel,” “to believe,” and “to experience with the eyes.”
 This is the essence of photography and style.
 With these ideas, apparently, in mind, ONA has created a series of bags that have garnered lots of attention in places that matter, e.g. The New York Times, National Geographic, Vogue, GQ, etc.

 Bags, Bags and More Bags